-If you are planning a trip to Cappadocia, we suggest you take a look at the things to do in this beautiful region and the best hotels, some carved out of the rock and set in the typical caves of the region.
+If you are planning a trip to Cappadocia, there are so many things to do, especially visiting its open-air wonders.
+You will enjoy your trip more if you search the best hotels and find some carved out of the rock and set in the typical caves of the region.

 Our adventure around the Red Valley and Rose Valley in Cappadocia Turkey was probably the most satisfying for the eye and the most awe-inspiring.

 I admit, sometimes I did get despondent for the hardship of the routes, but the views were so amazing that they were what kept us going.

 We went through dark tunnels, rickety ladders, slippery slopes, narrow passageways and muddy alleys but, despite the difficulty, we had a great time going up and down the picturesque tuff chimneys that make Cappadocia one of the most fascinating and mysterious regions in Turkey.

 While visiting the former Greek region of Cappadocia in Turkey, we wondered about another region, the island of Cyprus, that is currently divided between Turkey and Europe.
 A stormy past and the common Greek/Turkish feature would make it for a fascinating travel destination.